 - 1. Include the name of the sponsoring organization or individual; - 2.
-Be posted at locations approved by the Dean of Students or his/her designee; - 3.
+Be posted at locations approved by the Dean of Students, his/her designee, or appropriate College administrator; - 3.
 Be removed by the sponsoring organization within 24 hours following the scheduled event.

-Employees must have the approval of their assigned administrator for postings prior to displaying them on campus, and the postings must be placed only at locations approved by the Dean of Students or his/her designee.
-College bulletin boards are assigned to specific departments and clubs/organizations and postings must have prior approval for placement on a bulletin board.
+Employees must have the approval of their assigned administrator for postings prior to displaying them on campus, and the postings must be placed only at locations approved by the Dean of Students, his/her designee, or appropriate College administrator.